-- flags: (optional) This fields contains list of flags separated by spaces or commas that might induce plainbox to run the job in particular way.
-Currently, following flags are inspected by plainbox: - preserve-locale: This flag makes plainbox carry locale settings to the job's command.
-If this flag is not set, plainbox will neuter locale settings.
-Attach this flag to all job definitions with commands that use translations. - win32: This flag makes plainbox run jobs' commands in windows-specific manner.
-Attach this flag to jobs that are run on Windows OS. - noreturn: This flag makes plainbox suspend execution after job's command is run.
+flags: (optional) This fields contains list of flags separated by spaces or commas that might induce plainbox to run the job in particular way.
+Currently, following flags are inspected by plainbox:

+reset-locale: This flag makes Checkbox reset locale before running the job.

+win32: This flag makes plainbox run jobs' commands in windows-specific manner.
+Attach this flag to jobs that are run on Windows OS.

+noreturn: This flag makes plainbox suspend execution after job's command is run.
 This prevents scenario where plainbox continued to operate (writing session data to disk and so on), while other process kills it (leaving plainbox session in unwanted/undefined state).
 Attach this flag to jobs that cause killing of plainbox process during their operation.
 E.g. run shutdown, reboot, etc. This flag also makes Checkbox to leave a checkbox_respawn file in the \$PLAINBOX_SESSION_SHARE directory which can be used by the test to automatically resume session.
-(For instance after a reboot). - explicit-fail: Use this flag to make entering comment mandatory, when the user manually fails the job. - has-leftovers: This flag makes plainbox silently ignore (and not log) any files left over by the execution of the command associated with a job.
-This flag is useful for jobs that don't bother with maintenance of temporary directories and just want to rely on the one already created by plainbox. - simple: This flag makes plainbox disable certain validation advice and have some sensible defaults for automated test cases.
-This simplification is meant to cut the boiler plate on jobs that are closer to unit tests than elaborate manual interactions. - In practice the following changes are in effect when this flag is set: - the plugin field defaults to shell - the description field is entirely optional - the estimated_duration field is entirely optional - the preserve-locale flag is entirely optional
+(For instance after a reboot).

+explicit-fail: Use this flag to make entering comment mandatory, when the user manually fails the job.

+has-leftovers: This flag makes plainbox silently ignore (and not log) any files left over by the execution of the command associated with a job.
+This flag is useful for jobs that don't bother with maintenance of temporary directories and just want to rely on the one already created by plainbox.

+simple: This flag makes plainbox disable certain validation advice and have some sensible defaults for automated test cases.
+This simplification is meant to cut the boiler plate on jobs that are closer to unit tests than elaborate manual interactions.

+In practice the following changes are in effect when this flag is set:

+- the plugin field defaults to shell - the description field is entirely optional - the estimated_duration field is entirely optional - the preserve-locale flag is entirely optional preserve-cwd: This flag makes plainbox run the job command in the current working directory without creating a temp folder (and running the command from this temp folder).
+Sometimes needed on snappy (See http://pad.lv/1618197)